© Gemma Hunt

 Cime caron

 At 3200m this picnic spot can be a bit windy and chilly so check the conditions beforehand.
-It is well worth it though as here you have views right over to Italy and a 360 degree view point of mountains, mountains and more mountains!
+It's well worth it though as here you have views right over to Italy and a 360 degree panorama view of the mountains.

 Indoors